Novak478/novak478.github.io/about.md

 <p>Zack of all trades, master of none</p>

 <br>
 Hello!
 I am a December 2018 graduate of the University of Akron, graduating with a Bachelors of Business Administration in Management Information Systems.
-I am mainly focusing on advancing myself through personal projects like 'stopignoring.me' before I start as an associate big data software developer at CardinalCommerce.
+I have a plethora of hobbies, and like to think of myself as a do-it-all DIY kind of guy.

-I mainly have experience with:
+I mainly have professional experience with:

 - Python
 - Apache Airflow